Generic Name: nintedanib (nin TED a nib)

 -Advise patient to skip missed dose.

-Use: Treatment of idiopathic pulmonary fibrosis.
+Use: For the treatment of idiopathic pulmonary fibrosis (IPF)

 What happens if I miss a dose?